-Looking for the best ways to train a kitten not to bite?
+Looking for the best ways to stop a kitten from biting?

 Maybe your new kitten keeps nipping you, and you’ve tried everything you could think of with no results?

-Don’t worry, we’re coming to the rescue with 8 proven and simple tips to stop your kitten from biting!
+Don’t worry, we’re coming to the rescue with eight proven and simple tips to stop your kitten from biting!

 Just keep on reading.